makrai/notes/parasca16-repeval.md

 # 2 Word Sheriff

 * After receiving each clue, guessers are allowed to make one guess
-* game terminates when one of the guessers find the target word.
+* game terminates when one of the guessers find the target word
-  To incentivise the narrator to use a minimal number of salient clues, the total number of allowed clues is decided beforehand by the narrator
+* To incentivise the narrator to use a minimal number of salient clues, the total number of allowed clues is decided beforehand by the narrator

 # 3 Initial Limited Release